-Mesothelioma, an aggressive type of lung cancer, has been linked to Cashmere Bouquet and other cosmetic products that contained talcum powder tainted with asbestos, a known carcinogen.
+Mesothelioma, an aggressive type of lung cancer, has been linked to Johnson’s Baby Powder, Cashmere Bouquet, Old Spice Talc, and other cosmetic products that contained talcum powder tainted with asbestos, a known carcinogen.

 Need a Texas Mesothelioma Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by asbestos in talcum powder, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

 UPDATE: $4.8 Million Awarded in Old Spice Talc Mesothelioma Lawsuit